lyso1/Lysol-XYZ-DBoard/README.md

 This version exists because the original alcked a resetable fuse for over current protection.

-There's a pre made panel gerber/project file as well as a BOM and CPL file for JLCPCB prodution and assembly
+There's a pre made panel gerber/project file as well as a BOM and CPL file for JLCPCB prodution and assembly. if you need to change ahy thing bom wise id suggest doing so through the JLCPCB KIcad plugin for easy modification.